2003 IIHF Women's World Championships

-The 2003 IIHF Women's World Championships was set to be held in Beijing, China, from April 4–9, 2003.
-However, it was cancelled due to the SARS crisis.
-Only the top division event was cancelled, as the lower divisions still had their tournaments.
-The teams from Russia, Germany, Sweden, and Switzerland were already in China, while the American and Finnish teams were awaiting word on whether they should travel when the IIHF indicated that the Championships were to be postponed or even cancelled.
+The Top Division of the 2003 IIHF Women's World Championship was set to be held in Beijing, China, from April 4 to 9, 2003.
+However, it was cancelled due to the global SARS outbreak.
+The teams from Russia, Germany, Sweden, and Switzerland were already in China, while the American and Finnish teams were awaiting word on whether they should travel when the IIHF indicated that the Championship was to be postponed or even cancelled.
 The move to cancel was a logical one, as the Canadians were under a government order not to travel at all at that time.

+Only the Top Division event was cancelled, as the lower divisions still had their tournaments.
 The Division I tournament was held in Ventspils, Latvia from March 9 to 15.
 The Division II tournament was held in Lecco, Italy from March 31 to April 6.

+This was the eighth edition of such a series of women's ice hockey world championship tournaments.

 Top Division

 Postponed, then cancelled.
 Groups for this division were seeded for 2004 based on the 2003 IIHF World Ranking instead of the normal practise of using their most recent finish.